1974 NASCAR Winston Cup Series: Nashville 420

+Dixie 500

+Richard Petty, Cale Yarborough, Buddy Baker, and David Pearson dueled over the first 170 laps.
+Petty then lost a lap on a cut tire but made it up after Tony Bettenhausen suffered engine failure.
+At Lap 300 final stops occurred and the Petty Enterprises team put on tires they'd kept after the Atlanta 500 in March, a softer compound for March's much cooler temperatures; the gamble worked as Petty stormed to a 21-second win.
+It was the eleventh race they'd run a small block Chrysler engine and their fourth win with it.

 Purolator 500

 Originally published in NASCAR's schedule, the annual 300-miler at Trenton Speedway was cancelled and replaced by Pocono's Purolator 500.
 Richard Petty won the race as rain shortened the race by eight laps.
 Buddy Baker won the pole; he'd also won the pole in late April in Pocono's USAC stock car 500-miler.
 It was the inaugural race for NASCAR at Pocono, which has become part of the annual schedule since then.